 Misconception 1.
-It so has to be risky than average security
+It has to be riskier than average security

-This is a myth that distress investing has to be risky than any average investment.
-Actually if executed properly it may prove to be a lot less risky than average investment while at the same time providing more reward.
-This counter intuitive result is possible due to following value based discipline.
-The tipping scale for the same is how does Price offered for something stacks up versus Value- the real driver of your risk and reward.
+This is a myth that distress investing has to be riskier than any average investment.
+Actually if executed properly it may prove to be a lot less riskier than average investment while at the same time it can be more rewarding.
+This counter intuitive result is possible by following a value based discipline.
+The tipping scale for the same is ‘how does the Price offered for something stacks up versus Value- the real driver of your risk and reward.
 It automatically forces you to think independently, contrarian basis and focus only on things to understand the value.
 Thus it is rather conservative way to invest than average investment.
-The main skills required to do this are as follows –
+The main skills required to do this are-

 (a) Margin of Safety: Shooting fish in the barrel after water runs out